billgarrison/SOLogger/README.markdown

   * provides methods for logging formatted messages at the various severity levels supported by ASL (e.g. Info, Warning, Debug)
   * supports mirroring logged messages to additional file, pipe, or socket descriptors.
   * supports logging from background threads using the recommended practice of an independent ASL client handle per thread.
+  * compatible with both ARC-enabled and manually managed projects.

 Peter Hosey has written an excellent series of blog articles on ASL.
 [You should read them, starting here](http://boredzo.org/blog/archives/2008-01-20/why-asl, "Why ASL?").
 These articles inspired me to put together SOLogger.
 Or look at the [man page](http://developer.apple.com/library/mac/#documentation/Darwin/Reference/ManPages/man3/asl.3.html).